Karl-Ryan0/Portfolio-5/README.md

 ### Redirects
-* The user was often redirected to the homepage with no warning on deleting favourites or account, with no prompt in the middle.
-The views had to be rebuilt from the ground up to rectify this and send the user on the correct path.
+* The user is currently being redirected to the cart regardless of intent, when adding an item to the cart.
+This is also preventing toasts from displaying.
+While not critical, this should be rectified before release.

 ### JavaScript
 * JavaScript is used in several locations but in the account page it controls the tabs.
 As this was in the main script.js file it would give a null error and prevent script in other pages.
 This was resolved by removing the script entirely and moving it to a seperate file that is only called by the account page.